 Our future success and profitability depend in part on our ability to achieve an appropriate cost structure and to improve our efficiency in the highly competitive services industry in which we compete.
-In the current economic environment, which has had an adverse impact on our sales performance, our ability to control our operating costs and reduce these costs in light of decreasing sales has increased significance.
 We regularly monitor our operating costs and develop initiatives and business models that impact our operations and are designed to improve our profitability.
 Our recent initiatives have included revisions to existing processes and procedures, asset sales, headcount reductions, exiting non-core businesses, redemptions of preferred stock, and other internal initiatives designed to reduce our operating costs.
 If we are unable to achieve targeted business model cost levels and manage our costs and processes to produce additional efficiencies, our competitiveness and profitability could decrease.